 Rajeev graduated with a bachelor of science degree in materials science and engineering from Northwestern University and an MBA from Columbia Business School.
 He has been recognized as a Raisina Fellow by Observer Research Foundation, and attended King’s College London as Chevening Fellow in Financial Services.

 Dr Carl Barrelet is a Venture Partner with Navam Capital, focusing on investments in the energy, advanced materials, and life sciences sectors.
 He has been investing in emerging technologies since 2007.
 Carl started as a venture capitalist at Lux Capital in New York where he worked on investments in energy, advanced materials, and water technologies.
 At Lux Capital, Carl led the investment diligence that was instrumental to the founding of Kurion, an energy solutions venture that has emerged as a leader in its field.
 Prior to joining Navam Capital, Carl was a fund manager with Pictet Asset Management, making public market investments in the global energy and water industry.

 Carl graduated with a B.S in Physics from Stanford University, where he received the Dean’s Award for Academic Accomplishment.
 He then completed a PhD in chemical physics at Harvard University, where he was a Karplus Fellow.
 During graduate studies, Carl also spent a year at École Normale Supérieure in Paris working under Physics Nobel Laureate Claude Cohen-Tannoudji.
 Carl has authored 17 peer-reviewed scientific publications and has made several inventions in nanoelectronics, such as novel nanowire photonic circuit elements.

 Dr Shiladitya Sengupta is a Venture Partner with Navam Capital.
-He is Assistant Professor at Harvard Medical School and is also member of the steering committee at the Regenerative Medicine Center at the Brigham and Women’s Hospital in Boston, United States.
-Shiladitya has a long track record as a successful life sciences entrepreneur, and is the Co-Founder of Cerulean Pharmaceuticals, Mitra Biotech, Vyome Biosciences and Invictus Oncology.
+He is Associate Professor at Harvard Medical School and is also member of the steering committee at the Regenerative Medicine Center at the Brigham and Women’s Hospital in Boston, United States.
+Shiladitya has a long track record as a successful life sciences entrepreneur, and is the Co-Founder of Cerulean Pharmaceuticals, Mitra Biotech, Vyome Therapeutics and Alyssum Therapeutics.
 Shiladitya’s academic research focuses on the development of novel nanomedicine for cancer and angiogenesis-based diseases.
 In 2005, he was recognized as one of the top 35 innovators worldwide by MIT Technology Review magazine.